Selecting Right-Sized & Cost-Effective Sewer Rehabilitation Methods

-- It’s effective against high flow I&I, where you’ve got those runners and gushers.
+- It’s effective against high-flow I&I, where you’ve got those runners and gushers.
 It can seal those off quite effectively.

 - It stabilizes the surrounding soils, where you can lose some soil through those joints.
-This will stabilize that and hold that soil in place and prevent the erosion of that soil.
+This will stabilize that and hold that soil in place, and prevent the erosion of that soil.

-- It does work well with other methods, this is an outside the pipe solution so that other rehabilitation methods can be done inside the pipe as well.
+- It does work well with other methods.
+This is an outside-the-pipe solution so that other rehabilitation methods can be done inside the pipe as well.

-- It’s testable, they can do an air test to determine if a joint is leaky and if it needs to be sealed or if it’s been sealed properly.
+- It’s testable.
+They can do an air test to determine if a joint is leaky and if it needs to be sealed or if it’s been sealed properly.

-- It can prevent small roots coming into those joints.
+- It can prevent small roots from coming into those joints.
 They do recommend a root inhibitor additive, but it can prevent those small roots and it’s a relatively low cost.

 Chemical Grouting Disadvantages (2:02)

-- Offset joints or longitudinal cracks may not seal properly and it’s difficult to use on pipes with rough surfaces.
+- Offset joints or longitudinal cracks may not seal properly, and it’s difficult to use on pipes with rough surfaces.
 So it’s going to need a smooth surface pipe.